How I Optimized My Zsh Startup Time

 2. Defer plugins with zinit’s wait ice

-If you use a plugin manager, this is probably the biggest single win available.
-Syntax highlighting, autosuggestions, history-substring-search, completion add-ons.
-None of these need to load before the first prompt renders; they only need to be there by the time you type something.
+If you use a plugin manager, this is probably the biggest single win on the table.
+Syntax highlighting, autosuggestions, history-substring-search, completion add-ons: none of these need to load before the first prompt renders.
+They only need to be there by the time you type something.

 With zinit’s wait ice, you defer them until after the first prompt: